peterlaursen/abf/products/README.txt

 WHAT TO DO NEXT:

 Your DAISY book should take some time to convert.
 When it has finished, you can open the audio book in the ABF player and listen to it.

+Experimental Graphical Converter:

+On Windows, a graphical converter has been developed.
+It eases the burden for Windows people who also need to work with audio books.
+The Experimental Graphical Converter is started by going to the Start Menu, Programs Folder, ABF Products and choosing Graphical Converter.
+The program consists of a menu bar.
+The menu contains two items:
+"Convert" and "Help".
+The "Convert" menu enables you to convert either a folder containing various files (mp3, ogg or wav) or daisy books.
+If you choose to convert a Daisy book, you only have to choose where it's stored and then choose the output ABF file.
+This is done via standard Windows dialogs.
+If you choose to convert a folder, you are asked to type in a title, the book's author and how long the files are in the folder.
+None of this information is important, but remember that it is displayed in the player when you play the book.

 THE PLAYER: